canhnd58/seproject/docs/api_references.md

 The QuizApp APIs are exposed using JSON over HTTP.

-Respond's format is described below:
+The response's format is described below:

 ```
 {